Lyon–Saint-Exupéry Airport

-Lyon–Saint Exupéry Airport — formerly known as Lyon Satolas Airport — is an international airport servicing Lyon, France, and an important transport facility for the entire Auvergne-Rhône-Alpes region.
-It lies in Colombier-Saugnieu, 11 NM southeast of Lyon's city centre.
+Lyon–Saint Exupéry Airport — formerly known as Lyon Satolas Airport — is an international airport serving Lyon, France, as well as the entire Auvergne-Rhône-Alpes region.
+It is located in Colombier-Saugnieu, approximately 20 km southeast of Lyon city centre.
 The airport is 30 minutes from the Lyon-Part-Dieu business district by the Rhônexpress tram.

 History

 Early years

 The airport was inaugurated by President Valéry Giscard d'Estaing on 12 April 1975, and opened to passengers a week later.
 It was designed to replace the old Lyon–Bron Airport, which is now only used for general aviation.

 In 1994, the LGV Rhône-Alpes high-speed rail line brought TGV service to the airport, providing direct trains to Paris and Marseille.
 The fan-shaped canopy of the Gare de Lyon Saint-Exupéry, designed by architect Santiago Calatrava, is the airport's most notable architectural feature.

 Since 1997, the airport has been a focus city for the airline Air France.